 Step 2: Create a bootable media

 Select the drive you wish to convert to a bootable media from the interface.
 You need to confirm it as the existing data on the drive would be deleted.

 Once the process is completed, the application will let you know that the bootable media has been created.
 You can now unmount it from the system.

 Step 3: Boot the crashed system

 Turn on the non-booting system and press the BIOS key (F12/F10/DEL) to enter its boot settings.
 From here, you can change the priority of the booting media (the connected USB drive or CD/DVD).
 Exit the BIOS settings and boot your system from the connected media to start Recoverit data recovery.

 Computer viruses and malware infect the system and corrupt the system files that are stored on the hard drive.
-These viruses and malicious software usually enter the system from an outside source for instance, the internet and an external hard drive.
+These viruses and malicious software usually enter the system from an outside source, for instance, the internet and an external hard drive.
 These viruses first tend to attack the hard disk and then spread to other computers that are linked through the same network.

 Keeping your computer’s operating system updated is one of the solutions to this problem.
-Moreover, another possible solution is installation and frequent updating of an antivirus software program.
+Moreover, another possible solution is the installation and frequent updating of an antivirus software program.
 This antivirus is going to protect your system and your hard drive and make sure that it remains safe from their threat.